C1pt2r5/C1pt2r5/README.md

 You can click the Preview link to take a look at your changes.
 --->
 Website GitHub followers
-💻 Full Stack Developer | Rust Enthusiast
+💻 Backend Developer | Penetration tester Enthusiast

 I'm a passionate developer working on various projects across different technologies.
 Currently focusing on backend development and web applications Penetration tester.

 🔭 Current Projects

     Network Monitoring system - Random forest algorithm based detect and give the isolation point to denote the Anomaly behaviours.